Shariah classifies contracts into three main types. Let’s have a look at different types of Contracts in Islamic Law.

 3. Contracts Resulting In No Transfer Of Ownership

 These are the contracts that result in no transfer of ownership of the subject matter of the contract.
 A lease contract is a common example here.
 The lessor leases the automobile to the lessee under the terms of the lease.

 There is no transfer of ownership, as the lessor holds the legal title of the asset and the lessee only has the right to use the leased asset for the term agreed in the lease agreement.

 Although, under a finance lease agreement the title of the leased asset might transfer to the lessee, that would be at the end of the lease term.

 It is important to understand the difference between different types of contracts.
 This is because, when structuring Islamic financial products, we might have to combine two or more different types of contracts.

 We must ensure that the end result of such a combination is also permissible.

-Therefore, we cannot combine contracts that are inconsistent (for example, combining a hiba contract (gift) with an ijarah contract (lease) might not be seen as permissible, as the former results in permanent transfer of ownership, whereas, the latter results in no transfer of ownership).
+Therefore, we cannot combine contracts that are inconsistent (for example, combining a hiba contract (gift) with an ijarah contract (lease) might not be seen as permissible.
+As the former results in a permanent transfer of ownership, whereas, the latter results in no transfer of ownership).